FAA AI in Aviation Safety: How Artificial Intelligence and Advanced Flight Systems Are Transforming Operations

 1. Regulatory Framework and Certification

-A primary challenge is the establishment of a comprehensive regulatory framework to manage AI technologies in aviation safety.
+A primary challenge for the FAA is building a regulatory framework that can keep pace with generative AI adoption across the aviation sector.
+Gen AI adoption within FAA-regulated environments is accelerating, but the certification structures that govern traditional aviation systems were not designed with adaptive, self-learning models in mind.
+The FAA is actively developing AI-specific pathways to address this gap, particularly for safety-critical applications.
 Current FAA regulations focus on deterministic systems with predictable behaviors.
 However, AI, particularly machine learning (ML)-based systems, introduces new variables due to its adaptive nature.
 To accommodate this shift, the FAA is tasked with creating an AI-specific certification process, covering safety-critical applications such as air traffic control (ATC) and flight management systems (FMS).
 This regulatory framework must define:

 - Safety standards for AI: Establishing quantifiable performance benchmarks for AI-based systems.